MiyunaDev/Honoka/README.md

 ---

+## 📄 Licensing & Usage Terms

+> 🔒 **This is not an open-source project.**

+> ✅ You are allowed to **store this code privately** and **self-host it for personal, non-commercial use only**.

+> 🚫 You are **not allowed to redistribute, modify for public release, or use this project for any commercial purposes** without explicit permission from the creator.

+---

-If you're interested in exploring further, contributing, or even just trying it out — feel free to dig into this repository.
+If you're interested in exploring further or trying it out for your own personal use — feel free to browse the repository.
 Thanks for stopping by! 💜